blackaly/MovieAPI/README.md

 2. Watchlist can have many Movies or Series (many to many relationship) :heavy_check_mark:
 3. Movie can have many Genres (many to many relationship) :heavy_check_mark:
 4. Series can have many Genres (many to many relationship) :heavy_check_mark:
-5. Movie can have many Actors (many to many relationship)
+5. Movie can have many Actors (many to many relationship) :heavy_check_mark:
-6. Series can have many Actors (many to many relationship)
+6. Series can have many Actors (many to many relationship) :heavy_check_mark:
-7. Movie can have many Directors (many to many relationship)
+7. Movie can have many Directors (many to many relationship) :heavy_check_mark:
-8. Series can have many Directors (many to many relationship)
+8. Series can have many Directors (many to many relationship) :heavy_check_mark:
 9. User can write many Reviews (1 to many relationship)
 10. Movie can have many Reviews (1 to many relationship)
 11. Series can have many Reviews (1 to many relationship)